 Think of it as an application where you can map relations: parent, child, and sideways or jumps.

-To me it serves as a visual knowledge management tool and it acts, to quote another user, as a hard drive of my mind.
+To me, it serves as a visual knowledge management tool and it acts, to quote another user, like a hard drive of my mind.

 PersonalBrain is a very powerful, very broad scope application.
 Over the years it has increasingly grown to be my second desktop.
 It contains files, applications, shortcuts, bookmarks…

 Some kind of marriage between these apps could be awesome but I’m really very, very happy about the setup as-is.
 Passionate, you could say

 Anyway, that’s how it goes; I read tons, pick out the interesting tidbits and use data tools to help me with recall and data visualization.

 Do you read Matt Cutts’ blog?
 Why/not?
 What do you get out of it, and what could be better?

 A lot of the gold dust and nuggets have moved to the forum, first Google Groups.
 The information there is often very actionable and can provide real value.
 Some of those things you can easily test for yourself but it’s nice to be able to point to someone and say “see, he said so too.”